Being loved, or being used?

 They make promises or threats.

 Abusers use many tricks to control young people.
 They may make promises they can’t keep, ask them to keep secrets or threaten them.
 Some become violent.
+Online 'friends' might threaten to share any photos or videos that you've shared with them.

 How can I stay safe?